ytsimon2004/neuralib/README.md

 ## Features

+- Utilities tools for rodent neuroscience experiments
-- Open-source parser and wrapper utilities tailored for rodent neuroscience experiments
+- Open-source parser and wrapper
 - Lightweight and modular design for easy integration
-- Ready-to-use examples and interactive notebooks
 - Clean documentation and API reference

 ---